When: Friday June 9th (2:30pm) // Where: Phoenix Artists Club, WC2H 8BU // How much: £15.00

 Doors Open: 2.30pm // Talk starts: 3.00pm // Networking: 4.00pm - Onward, till as late as you like

 ‘A very inspiring morning with lots of valuable information...
 Looking forward to the next one!’

 Writer & Director Daniel and Producer Afolabi Kuti join us at the Breakfast Club to talk about the genesis and making of 2017's BAFTA winning short film 'Home'; and the power and challenges of adapting current events to the screen.

 The Breakfast Club is monthly initiative to connect creative and business professionals in film and TV.
 We do this by creating a safe place to network whilst listening to thought leaders, industry gurus and entrepreneurs.

 ‘Inspiration and a full English Breakfast in a fantastic venue all before 10.00 a.m on a Friday morning!’

 ...and write, produce, direct, act, compose, design or even do the accounts and legal, you would be welcomed both by our amazing team, as well as our delegates eager to connect with you.

-...with the guest speaker presenting around 9am.
-This means by 10am, you can head out to work, or you can hang out and network through the morning.
+...with the guest speaker presenting around 3pm.
+This means by 4pm, you can head back to work, or better yet you can hang out and network into the evening.
 The best of both worlds.

 The Breakfast Club is a London Screenwriters’ Festival Creative Community initiative.